Discourse with Mutual Respect, Dignity and Integrity ~ Humanizing Norms When Discussing Diversity

 Like most forms of communication, language is often at the core.
 Marvelous, glorious language – the gift from the gods that allows us to articulate our humanness to each other.
 Where would we be without language . . . connecting and unleashing intellect, heart and spirit?

 I must be accountable for promoting and supporting a deeper conversational level.
-I am responsible for going beyond generalities, non-specifics and the obvious.
+I am responsible for going beyond generalities and non-specifics.

 I will speak truth to power advocating the pursuit of the truth wherever it may lead.

 I will listen actively and intently to others.
 I don’t just hold my breath, waiting for my turn to jump in, but rather listen intently and discerningly.
 I will allow others to fully finish.

 I make an effort to provide others, especially those who feel voiceless and invisible, with “air time” so that their voices can be heard.

 I will work towards assuring that the table of discourse has equal representation as to gender, age, status and power brokers.

 I will not become an accessory to or an accomplice in the support of unethical discourse.

 I may build on another’s comment or ask questions as to their reasoning and logic so as to authentically try to comprehend what is being expressed.